josephmate/OdinCodeBrowser/README.md

 # How Do I Use This

 ## As a code browser
-1. Find a project you like from [this list of supported repos](https://josephmate.github.io/OdinCodeBrowser/)
+1. Find a project you want to browse from [this list of supported repos](https://josephmate.github.io/OdinCodeBrowser/)
 1. Go to the list of all classes [(ex: Apache Commons Text)](https://josephmate.github.io/OdinCodeBrowser/jdk8/)
 2. Find your class (ex: A class Odin uses [StringEscapeUtils](https://josephmate.github.io/OdinCodeBrowser/commons-text_1.9/org/apache/commons/text/StringEscapeUtils.html))
-3. Start reading code and navigating by clicking on the links
+3. Start reading code and navigating by clicking on the links, which are underlined.

 ## As a code owner
 ```